-- Four air tour operators currently hold Interim Operating Authority (IOA) for 37 flights each year. - The three-year average of reporting data (2017-2019) is less than one flight each conducted by two operators each year. - Annual number of commercial air tours at the Park is limited by the IOA. - There are no designated parameters on route, timeof-day, or altitude restrictions; no procedures to establish no-fly periods; and no training or education requirements.
+- One air tour operator currently holds Interim Operating Authority (IOA) for 76 flights each year. - The three-year average of reporting data (2017-2019) is 64 flights conducted by one operator each year. - Annual number of commercial air tours at the Park is limited by the IOA. - There are no designated parameters on route, time-ofday, or altitude restrictions; no procedures to establish no-fly periods; and no training or education requirements.